In nod to governors, Trump walks back total authority claim

 In expressing an openness to states setting their own timelines, Trump was largely acknowledging the authority governors have already exercised.

-While Trump has issued national recommendations advising people to stay home, it has been governors and local leaders who have instituted mandatory restrictions, including shuttering schools and closing nonessential businesses.
-Some of those orders carry fines or other penalties.
+While Trump has issued national recommendations advising people to stay home, governors and local leaders are the ones who ordered schools and nonessential business to close.

-It was the latest twist in Trump’s dispute with governors over who has primary responsibility for preserving public health in their jurisdictions.
-After weeks of saying he would leave major decisions about imposing restrictions in the hands of states, Trump claimed his power to ease them was absolute.
+After weeks of saying he would leave major decisions about imposing such restrictions to the states, Trump claimed his power to ease them was absolute.

 “When somebody is president of the United States, the authority is total,” Trump said Monday at the White House.
 “The governors know that.”
-He declined to offer specifics about the source of his asserted power, claiming he would provide a legal briefing at a later date.
+He declined to state the source of his asserted power, claiming he would provide a legal briefing at a later date.

-But governors in both parties made clear they saw things differently, and said they would decide when it’s safe to begin a return to normal operations, just as they were the ones who closed things down.
+But governors in both parties made clear they saw things differently and said they would decide when to return to normal just as they decided to close things down.

 “The president’s position is just absurd,” New York Democratic Gov. Andrew Cuomo said Tuesday on “CBS This Morning.”
-“It’s not the law.
-It’s not the Constitution.
-We don’t have a king.
-We have a president.”

-Arkansas Gov. Asa Hutchinson, a Republican, said he, too, expected the call to remain with the states.

-Anxious to put the crisis behind him, Trump launched a new advisory council that will hash out plans to reopen the American economy, which has dramatically contracted as businesses have shuttered, leaving millions of people out of work.
+Anxious to put the crisis behind him, Trump launched a new advisory council that will hash out plans to reopen the economy, which has dramatically contracted as businesses have shuttered, leaving millions of people out of work.

 He also directed his administration to freeze funding to the World Health Organization, claiming the international body didn’t deliver adequate early reports on the virus and cost the U.S. valuable response time.